Shard polytopes: Shard polytopes

 \subsection{A Minkowski identity on shard polytopes}

 In view of \cref{exm:weirdPermMinkowskiSum,fig:weirdPermutahedron}, it is natural to wonder whether the standard permutahedron~$\Perm$ can be obtained as a Minkowski sum of dilated shard polytopes.
-We will prove in \cref{coro:standardPermutahedronNotMinkowskiSumShardPolytopes} that it is not the case.
-The proof is based on the following Minkowski identity among shard polytopes, illustrated in \cref{fig:signedFormula}.
-Here, shard polytopes are defined in the extended sense of~\cref{rem:pseudoarcs}
+This is the case for~$n = 3$ (see \cref{fig:submodularFunctions}), but we will prove in \cref{coro:standardPermutahedronNotMinkowskiSumShardPolytopes} that it is not the case for~$n \ge 4$.
+The proof is based on the following Minkowski identity among pseudoshard polytopes, in the sense of ~\cref{rem:pseudoarcs}.
+This identity is illustrated in \cref{fig:signedFormula}.

 \begin{theorem} Consider an arc~$\arc \eqdef (a, b, A, B) \in \arcs_n$ with $b-a \ge 2$, and $x \in {]a,b[}$.
 Then